COMPOL: A Unified Neural Operator Framework for Scalable Multi-Physics Simulations: Experiment

 \subsection{Analysis of Predictive Performance}

-The experimental results in Table \ref{tab:nrmse} present the predictive performance of COMPOL-RNN (recurrent aggregation) and COMPOL-ATN (attention-based aggregation) compared to baseline neural operators (FNO, UFNO, Transolver, DeepONet, and CMWNO), evaluated separately for 512 and 1024 training samples.For 512 training samples, COMPOL-ATN consistently achieves the lowest prediction errors, outperforming baseline methods with improvements up to 72.41\%.
-COMPOL-RNN also demonstrates strong performance, showing improvements up to 63.48\%, though slightly underperforming on the Grey-Scott dataset.
-When increasing the training set size to 1024 samples, COMPOL-ATN maintains superior performance, achieving improvements up to 63.64\% compared to baselines, notably excelling in Lotka-Volterra and Belousov-Zhabotinsky datasets.
-COMPOL-RNN also continues robust performance with improvements up to 57.92\% across benchmarks.
+The experimental results in Table~\ref{tab:nrmse} present the predictive performance of COMPOL compared to baseline neural operators (FNO, UFNO, Transolver, DeepONet, and CMWNO), evaluated for both 512 and 1024 training samples.
+For 512 training samples, COMPOL consistently achieves the lowest prediction errors, outperforming baseline methods with improvements up to 72.41\%.
+When increasing the training set size to 1024 samples, COMPOL maintains superior performance, achieving improvements up to 63.64\% compared to baselines, notably excelling on the Lotka-Volterra and Belousov-Zhabotinsky datasets.
 Baseline neural operators adapted for multi-physics tasks exhibit significantly higher errors at both training scales.
-CMWNO, despite being explicitly designed for multi-physics modeling, consistently underperforms relative to both COMPOL variants.These results affirm the superior effectiveness and scalability of COMPOL methods in multi-physics modeling scenarios.
-We also provide a visualization of the element-wise errors for the 2-D multiphase flow in Figure \ref{fig:vis_errs_mf}, along with a comparative visualization of predictions for the 1-D benchmarks in Section \ref{sec:pred_ground}.
+CMWNO, despite being explicitly designed for multi-physics modeling, consistently underperforms relative to COMPOL across all benchmarks.
+These results affirm the superior effectiveness and scalability of COMPOL in multi-physics modeling scenarios.
+Fig.~\ref{fig:vis_errs_mf} visualizes the element-wise absolute errors for the multiphase flow benchmark.
+COMPOL produces substantially lower errors across both phase pressure and saturation fields, while baselines such as DeepONet exhibit large localized errors.